Böszörmény: The Muslims' life in the kingdom

 Most of the Muslims in the Kingdom of Hungary were engaged in trading and they were rich enough to lease royal properties in the 13th century.
 Other Muslims were employed in the king's army and participated in wars against the Byzantine Empire.
 Yaqut al-Hamawi's work proves that the Muslim population spoke the Hungarian language by the beginning of the 13th century.

 Royal decrees issued in the second half of the 11th century by the kings of Hungary persecuted the Muslims, requiring their conversion into Christianity.
 King Ladislaus I of Hungary commanded that converted Muslims who continued to follow Islam were to be removed from their original settlements.
 King Coloman of Hungary ordered that each Muslim settlement had to build a church, and he prohibited marriage between Muslims.
 Probably in the next century, the kings also prohibited the building of walls around Muslim settlements.

-By the period of King Géza II (1141–1162), the káliz people could practise their faith only in secrecy.
-The "Maghrebian" soldiers followed Islam openly, but it was Abu Hamid al-Ghranati who taught them several Islamic traditions.
-Upon his request, the king even permitted the "Maghrebians" to have concubines.
+It is reported that the "Maghrebian" soldiers followed Islam openly, but it was Abu Hamid al-Ghranati who taught them several Islamic traditions.
+Upon his request, King Géza II (1141–1162) even permitted the "Maghrebians" to have concubines.
+Abu Hamid al-Gharnati reported that Géza II of Hungary expressed a great fondness of Muslims.
+However, those working in the direct service of the king did not practice their faith openly.